liaafk/dpgis/README.md

 This library provides a proxy based on Differential Privacy (DP) for PostGIS requests.
 The proxy provides two options for making a reqest more private.

 The first option uses the Local Differential Privacy (LDP) algorithm as stated in [1].
 Using LDP, DP is applied locally to the data of the end user and then sent to the server.
-In this library, it is not aggregated at the clients side, instead LDP is applied to all points affected by a query.
-LDP ensures that the result is differentialy private.
+In this library, the geodata is not aggregated at the clients side, instead LDP is applied to all points affected by a query.
+LDP ensures that the result is differentially private.

-The second option uses Lalpace noise mechanism.
-The Laplace noise function offers the option to either add noise to the raw points or to the result (e.g. result of Bounding Box) or to both.
-In this case, there is no evidence until now, that this is truly differentially private.
+The second option uses the Lalpace noise mechanism.
+The Laplace noise function offers the option to either add noise to the raw points or to the result (e.g. Bounding Box) or to both.
+In this case, until now there is no evidence, that this is truly differentially private.

 ## How to use